rednafi/rednafi.com/content/misc/self_hosted_google_fonts_in_hugo.md

 I found this fantastic [webfont helper tool] that allows you to search for any Google font and download it.
 You can specify the font style, thickness, and browser support status.
-I've used it to download Schibsted Grotesk for text and JetBrains Mono for code snippets, targeting only modern browsers.
+I've used it to download Inter for text and JetBrains Mono for code snippets, targeting only modern browsers.
 You might want to pick *Legacy Support* if you need compatibility with older browsers and *Historic Support* for the really old ones.

 ![download google fonts][image_1]